Peace, connection, happiness and fulfillment are learnable skills.

 At its core, the Mediate Your Life training is about listening to—and really hearing—ourselves and others.
 It is about increasing our capacity for empathy so that when triggered we can overcome the body’s natural “fight-flight-freeze” reaction.
 The process teaches how to replace conflict with true collaboration, new possibilities, and compassionate support.

 Together and individually Ike and John have mediated conflicts with couples, families, businesses, institutions, and legal contexts.
 Ike Lasater is a former trial attorney who co-founded a thriving San Francisco law firm.
 John Kinyon has a background in clinical psychology and is a certified trainer with the international Center for Nonviolent Communication (CNVC).

-See more about the Mediate Your Life training.
+Read more and see videos about the Mediate Your Life training.

 How it all began…

 John Kinyon and Ike Lasater’s partnership began in the wake of US military actions that followed 9/11, with a 2002 journey to the Pakistan-Afghanistan border.
 During a training with Afghan tribal elders, John and Ike experienced the power and universality of Nonviolent Communication (NVC), which succeeded despite the eight languages in the room.
 Galvanized by this experience, they began developing the NVC Mediation training program, which ultimately became Mediate Your Life.